Azure/alz-monitor/docs/wiki/Monitoring-and-Alerting-in-ALZ.md

 ## ALZ Monitor Alert Policy Definitions

-The following policy definition categories will be enabled as part of ALZ deployments for the hubs and landing zones defined by Enterprise Scale:
+The following policy definition categories will be enabled as part of ALZ deployments for the hubs and landing zones defined by Azure landing zone:

-- Resource Metrics; See [here](https://github.com/Azure/alz-monitor/wiki/AlertDetails#metric-alert-settings) for details on which resource metrics are included.
+- Resource Metrics; See [here](https://github.com/Azure/alz-monitor/wiki/AlertsDetails#metric-alert-settings) for details on which resource metrics are included.
-- Service and Resource Health; See [here](https://github.com/Azure/alz-monitor/wiki/AlertDetails#activity-log-alerts) for details on which alerts are included.
+- Service and Resource Health; See [here](https://github.com/Azure/alz-monitor/wiki/AlertsDetails#activity-log-alerts) for details on which alerts are included.
-- Activity Logs; See [here](https://github.com/Azure/alz-monitor/wiki/AlertDetails#activity-log-administrative) for details on which alerts are included.
+- Activity Logs; See [here](https://github.com/Azure/alz-monitor/wiki/AlertsDetails#activity-log-administrative) for details on which alerts are included.

 As this is a work in progress, in the future we may investigate and include: